keepdream1ng/SkillFactory.Module11FinalTask/README.md

 This is study project is a final task for Telegram bot module.
-It is based of https://github.com/keepdream1ng/Skillfactory_VoiceTexterBot.git code, but it's a simpler bot to do string operations.
+It is based of https://github.com/keepdream1ng/Skillfactory_VoiceTexterBot.git code, but it's a simpler bot to do string operations. https://t.me/LeakedTokenBot for checking it out after running a program